Email Marketing vs. Newsletter Marketing – Part 2

 Use an email newsletter and/or marketing email

-If you are going to push for the sale in the email – a dedicated marketing email is the way to go.
+If you are going to push for the sale in the email – a dedicated marketing email is a way to go.

 Goal: Free offers